Rosayxy/Rosayxy.github.io/_posts/2025-09-07-blackhat-mea-2025-writeup-pwn.md

 ### leak
 First we do _IO_2_1_stdout_ leak, just like [in my previous blog](https://rosayxy.github.io/codegate-quals-2025-writeup/)

 We write to `flags`, changing it to `0xfbad1800`, and we partially overwrite the `IO_write_base`'s lowest byte.
-In my previous blog, we have to overwrite the last two bytes because the `IO_write_base`'s lowest byte is `0x3`, but here it is `0x43`, and we use `\n` to cover it to 0xa so that we can leak adjacent libc addresses.
+In my previous blog, we have to overwrite the last two bytes because the `IO_write_base`'s lowest byte is `0x3`, but here it is `0x43` luckily, so we use one byte of `\n` to cover it to 0xa so that we can leak adjacent libc addresses.

 ### exploit
 After that, we can do a classic `house of` attack.
 At first, I tried house of apple 2 technique (as shown in the commented code below), but it didn't work.
-This is because in house of apple 2, we set the flag field to literal "  sh;" (with two space at the beginning), but scanf fails to read in the whitespaces.
+This is because in house of apple 2, we set the flag field to literal "  sh;" (with two space at the beginning), but `scanf` fails to read in the whitespaces.
 With some research, I found that [house of cat](https://bbs.kanxue.com/thread-273895.htm) can control the flag field with `/bin/sh\x00` (without leading spaces), so I switched to house of cat technique and it worked.

 ### exp
 ```py